glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 # Go Further

 This article is only an introduction of time management applied for oneself.
 But the situation can be **more complex**.
-For example, if you need to do the time management for other people, if you
+For example, if you could need to think the time management for other people, if you are:
-are:

 * a **tech lead** for a team
 * a **manager** for a group of teams (called a department)